 On a path around the back of Kaizo-ji I noticed some curious caves carved out of the solid rock face.
 These turned out to be what are known as yagura (やぐら) – caves dug on the side of hills during the Middle Ages to serve as tombs for high-ranking persons.

 Things like this have a strange way of making me feel very close to the surrounding history – a feeling I have always had most strongly in Japan and places like Kyoto and Kamakura where so much has been preserved the way it has been for centuries.

 The railway is of course a more modern edition but not without its own audible charms at each level crossing.

 Walking parallel to the train line I popped into Jufuku-ji Temple (亀谷山金剛寿福禅寺) which has a beautiful avenue leading up to it.

-The temple isn’t open to the public but you can peer at the main hall though the inner gate.
+The temple isn’t open to the public but you can peer at the main hall through the inner gate.